 What is the right treatment plan?

-The treatment will depend on the symptoms and condition of the dog.
-Although oxygen therapy is a must, it will immediately help eliminate the carbon monoxide, and it should continue until levels of carboxyhemoglobin are less than 4%.
-Your dog will receive fluids as well to improve blood flow to vital organs.
+The treatment will depend on the dog’s symptoms and condition.
+Although oxygen therapy is necessary, it will immediately help eliminate the carbon monoxide and should continue until carboxyhemoglobin levels are less than 4%.
+Your dog will also receive fluids to improve blood flow to vital organs.

 Sometimes, a CT scan may be necessary if there are some persistent neurological signs.
-This will be done to look for signs for cerebral edema.
+This will be done to look for signs of cerebral edema.

-If you suspect that your dog was exposed to carbon monoxide, but doesn’t show any symptoms, the vet might advise monitoring the dog at home.
+If you suspect your dog was exposed to carbon monoxide but doesn’t show symptoms, the vet might advise monitoring it at home.

 Recovery period

 The vet might ask you to bring your dog back for a follow-up to determine whether the dog has entirely recovered from carbon monoxide poisoning.
-Moreover, ensure that your pup rests the first three to four weeks, and proper food and water available at all times so that he/she can heal properly.
+Moreover, ensure that your pup rests for the first three to four weeks and that proper food and water are available at all times so it can heal properly.

-Make sure you check all equipment for gas leaks and check the hoses for any cracks.
-Whenever you perform maintenance, do I in a ventilated area or someplace with fans to disperse any gas fumes.
+Check all equipment for gas leaks and the hoses for cracks.
+Whenever you perform maintenance, do it in a ventilated area or somewhere with fans to disperse any gas fumes.

 Most importantly, don’t leave your dog in a space without any ventilation and airflow.